aspardog/eu-thematic-reports/html/R3/text/title-&-scroll.md

-# We asked 72,000 Europeans what they thought of transparency and corruption.
-Most people thought
+# We asked 72,000 people in the EU what they thought of transparency and corruption.
+Most people believe...

-## anticorruption measures to be ineffective,
+## anticorruption measures are ineffective,

-## political parties as the most corrupt,
+## political parties are the most corrupt,

 ## businesses face unnecessary red tape.